An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Models

 \section{Models}

-To enhance the performance of GPT-4 in sentence simplification, we undertook extensive prompt engineering effort.
-We also replicated the SOTA supervised model, Control-T5, for comparative analysis with GPT-4.
+To enhance the performance of LLMs in sentence simplification, we undertook prompt engineering on GPT-4 across validation datasets, and adapted the prompts for GPT-4, Qwen2.5-72B, and Llama-3.2-3B models.
+For SimPA, which shares ASSET's diverse transformation characteristic, we reused the optimized instruction for ASSET without additional prompt engineering.
+We also replicated the SOTA supervised model, Control-T5, for comparative analysis with LLMs.
 Throughout our optimization efforts, we employed SARI~\cite{xu-etal-2016-optimizing}, which is a widely recognized statistic-based metric for evaluating sentence simplification.\footnote{Our meta-evaluation in Section~\ref{sec:meta_evaluation} confirms that SARI score aligns with human evaluation.} SARI evaluates a simplification model by comparing its outputs against references and source sentences, focusing on the words that are added, kept, and deleted.
 Its values range from 0 to $100$, with higher values indicating better performance.